asankah/sky_engine/README.md

 Sky
 ===

 Sky is a new way to build high performance, cross platform mobile apps.
-More specifically, Sky is a rendering engine, a scripting engine, an (optional) framework, and a (optional) set of Material Design widgets.
+More specifically, Sky is a rendering engine, a scripting engine, a (optional) framework, and a (optional) set of Material Design widgets.
 Sky is optimized for today's, and tomorrow's, mobile devices.
 We are focused on low-latency input, high frame rates, and we are purely mobile first.

  - For information about using Sky to build apps, please see [Getting started with Sky](sky/packages/sky/README.md).